Grosse Pointe Blank: Cast

+In addition, Benny Urquidez portrays Basque assassin Felix, while Cusack siblings Ann and Bill have brief appearances as Amy and a waiter, respectively.

 Production

-Screenwriter Tom Jankiewicz wrote the initial script for Grosse Pointe Blank in 1991 after receiving an invitation to his 10th high school reunion.
-He picked the title while substitute teaching for an English class at Upland High School, writing the title on the classroom's whiteboard to see how it would look on a movie-theater marquee.
-Jankiewicz decided to use Grosse Pointe, an upscale suburb of Detroit, Michigan, rather than his working-class hometown of Sterling Heights, Michigan, due to the contrast between the two towns.
-There is also the wordplay ("point blank"), which is a ballistics term of reference to the distance a bullet travels before dropping from the firearm's bore axis.
+The final draft of Grosse Pointe Blank was written by Tom Jankiewicz, Steve Pink, D. V. DeVincentis and John Cusack.
+Jankiewicz wrote the initial script in 1991 after receiving an invitation to his 10-year high school reunion.
+He picked the title while substitute teaching for an English class at Upland High School, writing the title on the classroom's whiteboard to see how it would look on a cinema marquee.
+He decided to set the film in Grosse Pointe, Michigan, rather than his working-class hometown of Sterling Heights, Michigan, due to the contrast between the two towns.
+He also factored in the wordplay of "point-blank range".

 Jankiewicz simultaneously worked as a substitute teacher and a cashier at a Big Lots in Upland, California, to make ends meet before his script was picked up for production.

-Jankiewicz, who was raised in Sterling Heights, based several of the film's characters on his real-life friends from Bishop Foley Catholic High School in Madison Heights, Michigan.
-For example, Jeremy Piven's character, Paul Spericki, was originally named after Jankiewicz's best friend during high school, although the name was changed during filming.
-The film's script was based on an urban legend about a student who became a professional hitman.
-Joan Cusack's character, Marcella, was named for Jankiewicz's manager at Big Lots.
+Raised in Sterling Heights, he based several of the film's characters on his real friends from Bishop Foley Catholic High School in Madison Heights, Michigan.
+For example, Paul Spericki was originally named after his best friend during high school, although the name was changed during filming.
+An urban legend sprouted from the movie, that the film's script was based on a true story about a student who became a professional hitman.
+Marcella was named for Jankiewicz's manager at Big Lots.